 Maybe you’ll want six or seven steps in your ladder.
 You might decide to create two or three signature offers and a value ladder for each.
 Maybe you won’t have a signature service at all, maybe it makes more sense for you to create multiple introductory offers and then get people right into a loyalty offer.

-A value ladder helps you move away from selling your services like a commodity
+A value ladder helps make marketing your services easier.
+It allows you to earn trust, scale your business by increasing the lifetime value of a customer, and move away from selling your services like a commodity.

 By creating different degrees of value-based offers corresponding where your customers are at in the decision-making process, you’re not only better positioned to get and keep clients but to maximize profit and lifetime customer value as well.